| | |

 spoon with kumquat jam on a spoon resting on the jar of jam

 Kumquats are such a fun fruit but if you don’t have some ideas for how to use them and you have a lot of kumquats on your hands, it can be easy to let them go to waste.
 I try to come up with new kumquat recipes every year and I’m pretty excited about this year’s selections.
 First up, let’s make kumquat jam!
 This is one of the best ways to use up a lot of kumquats in one fell swoop.
-Then we’ll talk scones, chicken (coming soon!), cake and salad.
+Then we’ll talk scones, chicken, cake and salad.

 Disclaimer: This post may contain affiliate links, which means if you decide to purchase any of the items linked in this post, I should earn a small commission.
 This creates no additional cost to you and helps support the work that goes into running The Fig Jar.
 Thank you! -Becky